 All entrepreneurs must have visions of their goals, but creative entrepreneurs take this to another level.
 They can picture the finished product in their heads and use their artistic mode to put it into action.
-While their work might not always suit their personal taste, they can still apply the same meticulousness and imagination that goes into all artistic endeavors.
+While their work might not always suit their personal taste, they can still apply the same meticulousness and imagination to all artistic endeavors.

 Here are the most in-demand business ideas for creative entrepreneurs:

-Freelance photography has very low startup costs, which allows new professionals to charge small fees for all sorts of occasions.
+Freelance photography has very low startup costs, allowing new professionals to charge small fees for all sorts of occasions.
 Established photography companies are notoriously expensive.
 But today, someone can just pay a freelancer with a digital camera a fraction of the price for the same quality photos.
-Your clientele would, therefore, consist of the countless people who don’t want to pay an arm and a leg for pictures of their wedding, engagement, or family.
+Therefore, your clientele would consist of the countless people who don’t want to pay an arm and a leg for pictures of their wedding, engagement, or family.
 Small businesses also require professional photography when the time comes to re-do their websites.

 If you don’t think event planning is an art, then you’ve never seen a professional at work.
 Consider all of the materials used in big parties: invitations, table settings, music, photo booths, the list goes on.
 Event planners devote incredible attention to the tiniest details (i.e., font, color scheme, etc.) of these materials to create the perfect day or night for their clients.

 To an outsider, graphic design seems pretty complicated.
-Anyone who does it for a living, however, will confirm that this is undoubtedly not the case.
+However, anyone who does it for a living will confirm that this is undoubtedly not the case.
 Many professional graphic designers only needed a few short courses and inexpensive computer programs to start their businesses.
 Typical tasks include new websites, company logos, advertisements, and much, much more.

-In addition to creative flair, arguably the most essential attribute for this job is patience.
+In addition to creative flair, arguably, an essential attribute for this job is patience.
 Your first clients will likely have trouble expressing exactly what they want.
 New freelance designers will quickly get used to making corrections over and over again, even if they followed the client’s directions to a tee.
 Once you establish a track record, you’ll have more control over the projects you accept as well as their turnaround times (due dates).